nhscc/learner-resources/judging/how-to-judge.md

 ## General advice

-- Be suspicious of front-end only authentication, or authentication schemes implemented on the front-end that go through the application's backend first.
+- Be suspicious of front-end only authentication, or authentication schemes implemented on the front-end that **do not** go through the application's backend first.
 - Contact NHSCC staff via Slack if you need to manipulate data in the API backend (separate from the application's backend) to properly test some functionality.